-The Madden School of Business is home to seven undergraduate majors: accounting, business analytics, finance, human resource management, information systems, management and leadership, and marketing.
-Students have several opportunities to pursue two concurrent majors, or they can choose to supplement their major in business with a minor in a different field.
+he Madden School of Business is home to seven undergraduate majors: Accounting, Business Analytics, Finance, Human Resource Management, Information Systems, Management and Leadership, and Marketing.
+Students have several opportunities to pursue two concurrent majors, or they can choose to supplement their major in Business with a minor in a different field.
+Minors offered include exciting areas of study such as Entrepreneurship and Sports Marketing.

-Administrators and faculty members are preparing tomorrow’s executives by focusing on a global approach to business education, achieved in part by tapping into the network of more than 100 Jesuit colleges and universities around the world.
-Partnerships can be seen daily in the work that undergraduate students are doing.
+Administrators and faculty members are preparing tomorrow’s executives by focusing on a global approach to business education, achieved in part by tapping into the network of nearly 200 Jesuit colleges and universities around the world.
+The benefits of these partnerships can be seen daily in the work that undergraduate students are doing.
 They are conducting research projects in places as diverse as Chennai, India; Seattle, Washington; Trondheim, Norway; and Fairbanks, Alaska.
-The topics they are addressing are as varied as the uses of Google Glass and wearable computing; logistics and supply chain modeling for oil spill response; risk advisory services in financial systems; white-collar crime in government accounting systems; and big data analyses for cybersecurity systems.
+The topics they are addressing are as varied as the uses of Google Glass and wearable computing, logistics and supply chain modeling for oil spill response, risk advisory services in financial systems, white-collar crime in government accounting systems, and big data analyses for cybersecurity systems.

 • Business analytics